Grootfontein: Education

-Previously the German school Regierungsschule Grootfontein was in the town.
-In 1965 it had 4 teachers and 117 learners and was supported by German government.
+Previously, the German school Regierungsschule Grootfontein had been in Grootfonten.
+In 1965, it had four teachers and 117 learners and was supported by the German government.

-Grootfontein is home to four high schools, Grootfontein Secondary School, Otjiwanda High School Friedrich Awaseb Senior Secondary School, and the private school with the name Karstveld Academy, further the primary schools Luiperdheuwel, Kalenga, Makalani, Omulunga and Wilhelm Nortier.
-The city also hosts a private German language primary school (Deutsche Privatschule Grootfontein - DPG).
+Nowadays, Grootfontein is home to four high schools, Grootfontein Secondary School, Otjiwanda High School Friedrich Awaseb Senior Secondary School, and a private school named Karstveld Academy.
+Further the primary schools Luiperdheuwel, Kalenga, Makalani, Omulunga and Wilhelm Nortier are located here.
+The city also hosts a private German medium primary school (Deutsche Privatschule Grootfontein – DPG).